sebkolind/draggy/docs/examples/custom-shadow.md

 We can use this to make a copy and alter the look.

 ::: danger NOTE
-It is important that you use `.cloneNode(deep?: boolean)` to avoid making changes to the original element.
+It is important that you use `clone()` to avoid making changes to the original element.
 If you don't, you would have to manually handle the mutations that Draggy makes during a drag.
 If you _do_ want to handle this manually you can do so by utilizing the <a href="/events">Events</a>.